Is Satan a real figure or not?

 Satan's schemes against Believers

-Christians have escaped into the kingdom of God by the light of the Gospel.
-Satan can't get them back.
-He desires to silence Christians so that they will not share the Gospel or make it attractive.
+Christians have entered the kingdom of God through the light of the Gospel.
+Satan can't bring them back.
+He wants to silence Christians so they won't share or make the Gospel appealing.

-Satan devises plots for Christians to fall into sin, compromise, and loose their testimony.
-He causes fear or shame so that they will not share the gospel of Jesus Christ with others and make the Gospel attractive.
+Satan schemes to cause Christians to stumble, compromise, and lose their testimony.
+He instills fear or shame so they won't share the gospel of Jesus Christ with others or make the Gospel appealing.
 See Understanding How Demons Work for more discussion.

 "Put on the full armor of God, that you may be able to stand firm against the schemes of the devil."
 (Ephesians 6:11)